-Since we were just in the Czech Republic a little while ago, let’s talk about one of the liqueurs the Czech Republic is best known for.
+Since Mark and I were just in the Czech Republic a little while ago, let’s talk about one of the liqueurs the Czech Republic is best known for.
 That would be Slivovice, which is Czech for plum brandy.
+Many people make Slivovice at home from their own fruit trees, which typically also comes with a much higher alcohol content (50%-52%) than the commercial varieties.

 One afternoon we found ourselves poking around one of the bigger department stores in Prague, called My Narodni.
 We discovered a Tesco grocery store on the basement level (which is pretty common in Europe).
 In that moment, we realized that we hadn’t picked up any liqueurs from the Czech Republic yet.
 So, we decided to peruse the alcohol section and see what we could find that looked interesting.